lanl/LaGriT/docs/pages/docs/commands/EXTRACT1.md

 `cmoout` and `cmoin` are the new output mesh object name and source input mesh object name.

-`1,0,0` is the range ifirst, iend, istride selection to work on.
+`1,0,0` is the range ifirst, ilast, istride selection to work on.

 ## EXAMPLES